rust-lang/rust-forge/src/release/triage-procedure.md

 #### Avoiding duplicate work

-Since triaging is sometimes done by looking at oldest issues first, re-applying the one of the `S-*` labels will update an issue/PR's last-modified timestamp, signaling to other triagers that it has already been taken care of.
+Since triaging is sometimes done by looking at oldest issues first, re-applying one of the `S-*` labels will update an issue/PR's last-modified timestamp, signaling to other triagers that it has already been taken care of.